-The December 2022 report by AAPA, Europe’s Audiovisual Anti-Piracy Alliance, also estimated that seventeen milliion consumers between the ages of 16 and 74, representing 4.5% of the EU+UK population, used illicit IPTV services in 2021.
+The December 2022 report from the Audiovisual Anti-Piracy Alliance (AAPA) also estimated that seventeen milliion consumers between the ages of 16 and 74, representing 4.5% of the EU+UK population, used illicit IPTV services in 2021.
 This was up from an estimated 3.6% of the population in 2018.

 As a result, infringing ‘IPTV’ providers in Europe made €1.06 Billion in revenue in 2021.
 About a third of these consumers were ages 16-24.
 In addition, the report estimates that governments lost significant revenue as well.
 Those who use illegal IPTV services spend €5.22 per month.

 But because social media platforms and apps also provide relatively easy unauthorised access to content, the report admits that the revenue earned by pirates and potential losses to the industry are greater than those estimated in the report.
 Unauthorised providers also profit from advertising and malware.

 The report includes tables of the percentages of populations by country who use illegal IPTV services, by share of population and by number of individuals – as an aggregate and by age groups.
 In the the United Kingdom for example, 3.2 million or 6.6% of the population use illicit IPTV.